CollinHeist/CropTop/README.md

 * Specifying chips for populate or do not populate (DNP)

 ## Understanding and Creating Software
-How to get the MPLAB enviroment up and running, understand the control flow of drivers and IC drivers, and program the device
+How to get the MPLAB environment up and running, understand the control flow of drivers and IC drivers, and program the device

 #### MPLAB Installation
-MPLAB is Microchip's Interactive Development Enviroment (IDE) The tool offers dedicated debug, programming, and congiguration tools for Microchip's processors.
+MPLAB is Microchip's Interactive Development Environment (IDE) The tool offers dedicated debug, programming, and configuration tools for Microchip's processors.

 Setup requires three steps:
 1. Install [MPLAB X IDE](https://www.microchip.com/mplab/mplab-x-ide "MPLAB X IDE")